-- To show the percent complete mini popover: Click an existing checkmark adornment, or press the Period key.
-As a hint to remember this keyboard shortcut, think of a long line of dots indicating progress being made.
-Use the stepper arrows to increment/decrement by 1, or hold Shift and click to change by 5. - To hide the percent complete mini popover: Press the Escape key, or click its little close button.
+- To show the percent complete mini popover: Click an existing checkmark adornment, or press the key.
+Use the stepper arrows to increment/decrement by 1, or hold Shift and click to change by 5.
+You can redefine the shortcuts if you wish. - To hide the percent complete mini popover: Press the Escape key, or click its little close button.